 Ex-rock band roadie Randy Wolters saved the Westward Motel, a block off U.S. 60, and turned it into a desert gem.
 It is four cozy rooms in a shady ranch yard with lots of succulents, a sentinel saguaro and many relaxing outdoor spots to enjoy the stillness and dark skies of the desert in Salome.

 The Little Roadside Chapel is an oddity worth a look along Salome Road south of town.

 In nearby Wenden, five miles to the east, Bonnie Powell rescued the fading Sunset Motel, transforming it into the Courtyard on 60 art gallery.
 It includes creations by local artists and other collectibles in a colorfully redecorated space.

 There are other vestiges of the heyday of U.S. 60/70, including a truck stop sign in Wenden, Sheffler’s Motel in Salome and the Burro Jim Motel and Saguaro Motel sign, both in Aguila.

-Route 66 is far more famous and has surged with renewed attention to early roadside America.
+Route 66 is more famous and has surged with renewed attention to early roadside America.
 But the roadside attractions and ruins of U.S. 60/70 are frozen in time, more so than what has happened along Route 66 over the past two decades.
 What’s left along U.S. 60/70 seems more authentic to midcentury motoring in Arizona than some of the kitschy redevelopment along Route 66.

 To be honest, the towns along U.S. 60/70 in the McMullen Valley aren't for everyone.
 The area is billed as the Arizona Outback and it's plenty remote.
 Still, there are many affordable RV parks for visitors and lots of back country to explore, whether it's hiking mountain trails or riding across the desert on a mountain bike or in an ATV.
-I would mostly avoid summer for outdoor activities here.
+It's wise to avoid summer for outdoor activities here.